 Step 7: Add your business details

-Before setting your story live, you need to ensure that all the legal & other marketing and business information is added to the store.
+Before setting your story live, you must ensure that all the legal & other marketing and business information is added to the store.

 Go to settings and take a look at each of the options.

-- General: In this section, you need to provide all the details like name, email, industry, address, currency, and other standards and formats for your store.
+- General: In this section, you need to provide details like name, email, industry, address, currency, and other standards and formats for your store.

 - Locations: If your business operates from multiple locations, make sure you add all the locations.